Raw (Shannon Noll album)

 Raw is the sixth studio album by Australian singer-songwriter Shannon Noll.
 Upon release, Noll said the album "features some new songs plus new recordings of many of the songs you love hearing at my live shows plus covers of some Aussie classics."

 The album was released on 28 May 2021 and was supported by the Raw & Uncovered Australian tour.

 Background

 In 2020, Shannon Noll toured across New South Wales and performed over 30 intimate and acoustic shows.
 Following this successful run of shows, fans requested an album based on these shows.
 The album includes the first song written entirely by Noll.

 Commercial performance

-Raw debuted at number 3 on the ARIA Charts, becoming Noll's sixth consecutive top ten studio album.
+Raw debuted at number 3 on the ARIA Charts, #1 on the ARIA Australian Artists Chart and #1 on the ARIA Country Chart, becoming Noll's sixth consecutive top ten studio album.